TLNguyen-Paris/front_mevn_crud/README.md

 ## Next Step ?
 Find a Job

-Create a Auth using passport in MEVN Stack & adding bcrypt (depedencie)
+Create a Auth using passport in MEVN Stack & adding bcrypt/argon2 (depedencie)

 Create a E-Commerce Website MEVN Stack using all the knowledge that i acquire so far.